 The Corporation operates in one reportable segment, the exploration and development of unproven exploration and evaluation assets.
-The Corporation's primary exploration and evaluation assets are located in Peru and its corporate assets, comprising mainly of cash, are located in Canada.
+The Corporation's primary exploration and evaluation assets are located in Peru and its corporate assets, comprising mainly of cash and cash equivalents, are located in Canada.
 The Corporation is in the exploration stage and has no reportable segment revenues or operating results.